RAK3172 WisDuo LPWAN Module Low Level Development Reference

 startup_stm32wle5ccux.s

-The updated startup folder should be the same, as shown in Figure 36.
+The updated startup folder should look like the one shown in Figure 36.

 - After the modifications above, there are minor changes needed to be adjusted on other source files.